muctadir/lama/paper/paper.md

 - __Collaborative labelling:__ With LaMa multiple researchers can simultaneously label same set of text artifacts.
 During labelling newly created labels are immediately shared with other labelers, which facilitates the reuse of existing labels.
 Furthermore, a LaMa project can be configured in such a way that required one artifact to be labeled by more than one labeler to reduce individual bias.

 - __Conflict resolution:__ To ensure consensus during collaboration automatic conflict detection has been implemented.
 A conflict occurs when one artifact is labeled differently by multiple labelers.
-With LaMa users can view these disagreements that facilitates a dialog among corresponding labelers to agree on a label.
+LaMa users can view these disagreements that facilitates a dialog among corresponding labelers to agree on a label.
 This is very important for reducing individual bias during the labelling process.

 - __Themes:__ Lama allows users to group labels into themes, thereby providing a way of classifying data and the analysis of the data.
 Furthermore, themes can be categorized hierarchically further aiding in the analysis and classification process.